-The oil platform application is a oncethrough process where there is only one chance of affecting a treatment, and the majority of commercially available MFCs are only suitable for small-bore recirculating systems.
+through process where there is only one chance of affecting a treatment, and the majority of commercially available MFCs are only suitable for small-bore recirculating systems.

 Radically different specially designed MFCs were required for the single pass, high volume, large high-pressure pipework of the oil platform.